Skip to content

 Click here for the previous slide.
 Click here for the next slide.

-Practice Better really nails that balance between flexibility and usability when it comes to clinical documentation.
-Whether you like to work from structured templates or jot things down more loosely, the system doesn’t get in your way.
-You can open up a client chart and start a note on the fly, straight from the face sheet, which is very handy.
+Practice Better strikes an impressive balance between flexibility and structure when it comes to clinical documentation.
+Whether you prefer highly structured templates or more freeform notes, the system adapts easily to your workflow instead of forcing you into a rigid documentation style.
+You can open a client chart and begin documenting immediately, straight from the face sheet or Client Hub, which makes it easy to capture details while they’re fresh.

 Image of Practice Better progress note completion